-The main part of the TOE is the firmware in ROMs and HDD for the MFD.
-By replacing the MFD standard firmware, it offers the security function and controls the entire MFD.
-The HDC, a hardware part in the MFD, is also a part of the TOE and is controlled by the firmware.
+The main part of the TOE is the firmware in a ROM and a Flash memory for the MFD.
+By replacing the MFD standard firmware, it offers the security functions and controls the entire MFD.
+The HDC, part of the hardware in the MFD, is also a part of the TOE and is controlled by the firmware.

-The main security functions of the TOE are cryptographic operation function, data clear function, confidential files function, network protection function and fax flow control function, which are aiming to counter unauthorized attempts to steal image data in the MFD where the TOE is installed.
+The main security functions of the TOE are cryptographic operation function, data clear function, confidential files function, network protection function and fax flow control function, which are aiming to counter unauthorised attempts to steal image data in the MFD where the TOE is installed.

 About these security functionalities, the validity of the design policy and the accuracy of the implementation were evaluated within the scope of the assurance package.
-The threats and the assumptions that this TOE assumes are described in the next section.
+The threats and the assumptions that the TOE assumes are described in the next section.